Skip to content

 Significant repair with sheathing damage / Chapter 7A threshold$5,500–$15,000+

-Sierra Siding's typical dry rot repair scope band in the Auburn / Sierra foothills area as of 2026.
+Typical dry rot repair planning range for the Auburn / Sierra foothills area — a general California market range, not a Sierra Siding quote.
 Final number is set on-site once the extent is mapped.
 Substantial wall rebuilds on WUI parcels trigger Chapter 7A; we'll flag the threshold during scoping.

 Key takeaways

-• Historic restoration is a different scope from modern repair
+• Historic-district restoration is a different, costlier scope than modern repair

 FAQ